How is the test performed?

 - Bring a list of all current prescribed medication and herbal remedies.

-- For patients with pacemakers, please bring your Pacemaker Card with the latest setting.
+- If you have a pacemaker, bring your Pacemaker Card with the latest setting.